Noise Levels in Villa Fontana, Carolina, PR | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 4,106 Villa Fontana residents, or 66.9%, live above that level.
 By land area, 57.8% of Villa Fontana is above 55 dBA.

 Average noise levels for Villa Fontana residents, grouped by direction from the center of Villa Fontana.
-Northern Villa Fontana carries the highest population-weighted average; Eastern Villa Fontana carries the lowest.
-Just 17% of residents in Eastern Villa Fontana live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern Villa Fontana.
+The highest population-weighted average is in southern Villa Fontana; the lowest is in central Villa Fontana, where just 62% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Villa Fontana